Chengyui/SUMformer/README.md

 --layer_scaler 1 --layer_type AD
 --layer_depth [2,2,6,2]
 ```
-If you want your own data.
+If you want to use your own data to evaluate SUMformer.

 1. Make sure your traffic flow data in the format of (T,C,H,W).